 We understand the importance of responsible environmental operations and event planning and as such we will reduce greenhouse gas emissions and waste across both our operational activities and our event deliveries.
 In order to achieve this, we are committed to:

-• Achieve Net Zero emissions well before 2050 and as soon as possible
+• Achieve Net Zero emissions before 2050

-• Disclose our progress on a yearly basis
+Report our progress on a yearly basis.

-We will work to deliver our commitments by:
+• We will work to deliver our commitments by:

-• Requesting that our suppliers commit to reducing their emissions and requesting evidence of this in our procurement/tender process.
+Requesting that our suppliers commit to reducing their emissions and requesting evidence of this in our procurement / tender process.

-• Suppliers will be reviewed on both cost and environmental performance when making appointments.
+Suppliers will be reviewed on both cost and environmental performance when making appointments.

-• Switching our energy tariff to a 100% renewable energy provider [where business managed].
+Switching our energy tariff to a 100% renewable energy provider [where business managed].

-• Optimising the use of building space in all operations and enabling employees to work from home, to reduce emission costs.
+Optimising the use of building space in all operations and enabling employees to work from home, to reduce emission costs.

-• Reducing non-renewable electricity and gas consumption by at least 5% year on year using 2021 as our baseline year until we have halved our emissions.
+Reducing non-renewable electricity and gas consumption by at least 5% year on year using 2023 as our baseline year until we

 • Supporting our employees to switch to renewable energy in their homes.

-• Implementing a low emission policy requirement for owned and leased company cars and vans and ensure that before 2030 all our owned or leased cars and vans will be ultra-low emission vehicles.
+• Implementing a low emission policy requirement for owned and leased company cars and vans and ensure that before 2030 all

 • Actively promoting lower impact travel options for staff travel.

-• Setting limits and / or restrictions on flights for business travel to ensure reductions are in line with our 1.5 °C commitment.
+• Setting limits and/or restrictions on flights for business travel to ensure reductions are in line with our 1.5°C commitment.

 • Implementing a travel pre-assessment for all flights to review necessity before approving travel spend.